eduferrerm/bg3-wiki-scraper/README.md

 weapon schema needs to include:

-- weapon type
+- url to its wiki page
 - act where its found
-- url to its wiki page

 ###### All data used was collected from the wonderful: https://bg3.wiki/